-The other thing that I’ve often thought was that television and movies have for so long made the “courtroom drama” of a heated trial the centerpiece of so many plots.
+The other thing that I've often thought was that television and movies have for so long made the "courtroom drama" of a heated trial the centerpiece of so many plots.
 This is understandable.
-There is nothing all that exciting or tension filled about negotiating towards a settlement.
+There is nothing all that exciting or tension-filled about negotiating towards a settlement.

-However, negotiations more often than not lead to settlements which can avoid going to trial and having a judge (who doesn’t know your family at all) make decisions for you that will affect your lives for years to come.
+However, negotiations more often than not lead to settlements that can avoid going to trial and having a judge (who doesn't know your family at all) make decisions for you that will affect your lives for years to come.

 An explanation of what mediation means for you and your family

-Mediation is formalized negotiation session in which you and your attorney and your spouse and their attorney meet with either a court appointed mediator/attorney or one mutually agreed to by you and your spouse.
+Mediation is formalized negotiation session in which you and your attorney and your spouse and their attorney meet with either a court-appointed mediator/attorney or one mutually agreed to by you and your spouse.
 The purpose of this meeting is to have the mediator work with you and your spouse to negotiate and settle your divorce rather than proceed to a contested hearing with the judge.

 This flexibility in time allows you to take your time in arriving at solutions.
-Often times mediators will allow you and your spouse to return at a reduced rate to wrap up negotiations and may even waive their fee if you are very close to settling.
+Often mediators will allow you and your spouse to return at a reduced rate to wrap up negotiations and may even waive their fee if you are very close to settling.

 Perhaps the most important aspect of mediation, in terms of an advantage for your family, is that mediation offers the sort of direct control over the process and settlement that a trial does not.
-Ultimately you are working to determine what the final orders in your case state.
+Ultimately you are working to determine the final orders in your case state.

 The Law Office of Bryan Fagan, PLLC: Advocates for southeast Texas families